Sampong-Starluck/Sampong_dotfile/README.md

-# Dotfile
+# Personal Dotfile Repository

-I created this dotfile repository for save all my shell config and use it after I reset or change my PC.
+This repository is created to save all my shell configurations, allowing for easy restoration after resetting or changing my PC.

-### Next push

-I will create a script for auto add nu config.

 ## Prerequisites